 It’s a thought that most people flat out do not like to think of.
-The idea of purchasing a life insurance policy on your children is a difficult though.
+The idea that you might need life insurance for your kids.
 Who wants to think of the idea that their child is going to die?
 No one.
 It’s time to think of this in a different way… There are different ways that life insurance on a child can provide value in the future, even without the death benefit paying out.
 Let’s consider a couple ways.

 Most policies for kids are permanent life insurance policies which contain cash value.
 This means that there will be money available to the policy owner in the future.
 The cash value in a life insurance policy is available to be borrowed against in the form of a loan or it can be accessed by partial surrenders if there is a time when it is needed.
 Do not misunderstand this as advocating life insurance as a way for your children’s education.
 If that is the goal, then use RESP’s (Registered Education Savings Plans) as the main point of cash value life insurance is that it can make cash available when it is needed.
 Beware as there are life insurance agents who will push large life insurance policies for children to replace RESP’s.
 This is typically done so they can earn a higher commission.
 In regards to taking a loan against the policy, you don’t have to apply for a loan and have credit checks done when borrowing from a life insurance policy.
 It is definitely going to be there, just simply fill in the application and the money will be sent to you.